-Since before the days of Harry Truman, it was a Presidential Thanksgiving tradition: a plump bird was presented to the President himself at the White House every year.
+Since before the days of Harry Truman, it was a presidential Thanksgiving tradition: a plump bird was presented to the President himself at the White House every year.
 Every year, the President happily accepted.
-From 1873 through 1913, these turkeys even came from the same Rhode Island farm.
-It became a national tradition in Truman’s days.
-Since then, each President, spanning more than 50 years, delighted at the annual photo op along with fans of the traditions of the nation’s highest office.
+From 1873 through 1913, these birds even came from the same Rhode Island farm.
+It became a national tradition in Truman's days.
+Since then, each President, spanning more than 50 years, delighted at the annual photo op along with fans of the traditions of the nation's highest office.

 Until 1989, that is, when President George H.W.
 Bush decided Tom Turkey looked a little nervous.

-It was an honor for a Turkey farm to be the one to provide the White House with its annual turkey dinner.
-In the 1920s, the turkey presented to President Warren G. Harding traveled the country in a specially-constructed battleship turkey crate.
+It was an honor for a turkey farm to be the one to provide the White House with its annual dinner.
+In the 1920s, the bird presented to President Warren G. Harding traveled the country in a specially-constructed battleship turkey crate.
 Subsequent Presidents were sent turkeys from farms and civic groups from across the country.
 Places like the Minnesota Arrowhead Association, the Poultry and Egg National Board, and the National Turkey Federation were only too eager to send the Presidential mansion their best champion turkeys.

 Only sporadically did Presidents pardon their turkeys before President Bush did in 1989, and it never became the tradition as we know it today.
 As the President received the annual gift, shouts from picketing animal rights activists could be heard nearby.
-Bush, acknowledging the turkey looked a little nervous gave a pardon so complete it is echoed every year since:
+Bush, acknowledging the bird looked a little nervous gave a pardon so complete it is echoed every year since:

 "Let me assure you, and this fine tom turkey, that he will not end up on anyone's dinner table, not this guy.
 He's granted a presidential pardon as of right now."